-An Oregon company is redefining the farm-to-table movement and bringing the table to the farm.
+An Oregon group is redefining the farm-to-table movement — and bringing the table to the farm.
 During a series of limited summer engagements, Plate & Pitchfork turns local sustainable farms into world-class dining rooms featuring some of the region’s best chefs, winemakers and agriculturists.
 Plate & Pitchfork’s theme is “know your farmer, know your food.”
-That’s why each meal is prefaced with a detailed farm tour and guests are encouraged to ask questions about the food they’re eating.
+That’s why each meal is prefaced with a personal farm tour, where guests are encouraged to ask questions about the food they’re eating.

 Founder Erika Polmar first launched Plate & Pitchfork in 2003 with just three dinners in the opening season.
-Now, Plate & Pitchfork hosts more than a dozen completely different dinners each summer that often sell out months ahead, including a special food-and-wine rafting trip through Hells Canyon.
+Now, Plate & Pitchfork hosts multiple unique dinners each summer that often sell out months ahead, including a special food-and-wine rafting trip through Hells Canyon.
 Plate & Pitchfork is committed to supporting environmental non-profit organizations like Oregon Tilth and Farmers Ending Hunger.
-So far funds raised from the dinners have helped provide 500,000 servings of locally grown fruits and vegetables to Oregon’s hungriest residents — and Polmar hopes to double that number this year.
+So far funds raised from the dinners have helped provide 500,000 servings of locally grown fruits and vegetables to Oregon’s hungriest residents — and Polmar hopes to double that number soon.

 Travel Oregon chatted with Erika Polmar to gain a better understanding of her groundbreaking company.

 What inspired you to start Plate & Pitchfork?